 The White River Greenway in Muncie is a paved 5½ mile trail, open to all non-motorized travel modes.
 Although somewhat hilly in parts, it is handicap accessible.
 Its track along the White River offers many beautiful natural views.
 Trail-goers can view herons, geese, turtles and other riverside wildlife along the trail and from its five river overlooks.
 It also passes parks and other attractions along the way.

-At its easternmost terminus, the Greenway adjoins the John J. Craddock wetlands, which has its own walking trail.
-The Greenway then parallels River View Park and includes the River View overlook.
-The trail continues along a relatively flat, and very scenic, path to McCulloch Park, Muncie’s largest -- home to ball fields, a Frisbee golf course, a playground, and picnic facilities.
-Just past McCulloch Park, the Greenway intersects with the 60-mile Cardinal Greenway trail (see below).
+At its easternmost terminus, the Greenway connects with the recently installed Kitselman Trailhead abridge.
+It then journeys past the John J. Craddock wetlands, which has its own walking trail.
+The Greenway then continues past River View Park, the River View overlook. and along a relatively flat, and very scenic, path to McCulloch Park, Muncie’s largest -- home to ball fields, a Frisbee golf course, a playground, and picnic facilities.
+Just past McCulloch Park, the Greenway intersects with the 62-mile Cardinal Greenway trail (see below).
 The White River Greenway then climbs up from the river and makes its way through Minnetrista’s forty-acre campus.
 Minnetrista showcases gardens, outdoor gathering places, outdoor concert space, a nature area, art and exhibit galleries, the Orchard Shop at Minnetrista, and Minnetrista Boulevard Historic District.
-This portion of the White River Greenway is maintained by Minnetrista horticulturalists as it meanders past Oakhurst Gardens and Ball family homes, former homes of the Ball brothers and their families.
+This portion of the White River Greenway is maintained by Minnetrista horticulturalists as it meanders past Oakhurst Gardens and the former homes of the Ball Brothers and their families.
 Minnetrista Boulevard Historic District was recently added to the National Register for Historic Places.